BY: HASSAN FARAZIAN

 Thus as American military engagement continues to weigh on its economy as an added negative factor, neither the War itself nor its injured veterans and the social costs of the broken young families who have lost a breadwinner can be addressed with a magic wand or a band- aid.
 These are the tragic reality of unintended consequences of America’s most protracted conflicts that is another significant and invisible obstacle to the US economy.
 Seemingly ignored by the American politicians who are the puppets of the Military Industrial Complex by continuing to shout “Wolf” and pass more funds in the budget for the military expenditure to the detriment of the American economy.
 As they have just done by the passage of the two-year budget and of course once again raising the debt ceiling limit in the process.

 But in the words of a real American Hero and not a Flag waving one General Dwight D. Eisenhower who had warned in his famous welfare speech about the danger of the Military Industrial Complex to the nation: “Every gun that is made, every warship launched, every rocket fired, signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed.
 The world in Arms is not spending money alone.
 It is spending the sweat of its laborers, the genius of its scientist, the hopes of its children.”
 Hence the economy is deprived of ever more scarce resources.
-In economic term, the Production Possibility Curve does empathically confirm through the Guns vs Butter analysis that funds allocated to the military, deprives and hinders other developments that can benefit the economy.
+In economic Terms, the Production Possibility Curve does empathically confirm through the Guns vs Butter analysis that funds allocated to the military, deprive, and hinder other developments that can benefit the economy.
 The United States Department of Veteran Affairs has failed miserably to live up to its motto “To care for him who shall have borne the battle and for his widow, and his orphan” not only because of mismanagement but to be fair, also, because of being under staff by approximately sixty thousand manpower.

 The Old Continent’s economies are also suffering from the same kind of malaise that is facing the American economy with the main culprit being the public and private debt.
 The country that would be hurt the most will be the UK where its ratio of House Hold debt to GDP is the highest and no longer has the support of the EEC as its safety net.
 No wonder the British government has turned a blind eye to an estimated 150 Billion dollars of money laundering through its financial institutions.
 But Portugal, Sapin, and Italy or even Greece despite its painful reforms are not out of the wood, yet, and none of them are immune to the adverse effects of the global economy (along with France and its heavy public debt that has been swept under the carpet )that shall become a demonstrated reality.
-Although, generally speaking, the European Infrastructural is in much better shape than the United States, the structural economic reforms in Europe still has a long way to go in achieving a meaningful level of modernity with the fast pace of the 21st Century that is being propelled even more every day into an ever-changing new technological innovation that affects the economy.
+Although generally speaking, the European Infrastructural is in much better shape than the United States, the structural economic reforms in Europe still have a long way to go in achieving a meaningful level of modernity with the fast pace of the 21st Century that is being propelled even more every day into an ever-changing new technological innovation that affects the economy.
 In that respect, it will not be immune to the American “sneeze” of 2018 down the road, and just like the rest of the world, it would be paying a high price when the international crisis hits.

 There is also the underfunded public employee pension fund that has been another critical concern for States and cities.
-In California, Governor Jerry Brown with strong progressive credentials is now in front of California Supreme Court attempting to reform the pension funds for new and — current employees.
+In California, Governor Jerry Brown with strong progressive credentials is now in front of The California Supreme Court attempting to reform the pension funds for new and — current employees.
 The resources are just not there as many pension funds such as Corporate, Cities, States or Federal in the neighborhood of 280 Trillion are merely plain broke and continue going deeper into the red territory.
 But California is not the only State, and many other cities and State pension funds will have to follow suit by accepting the hard choices that will become more urgent in the coming recession.
 However, at the national level, the new 2-year budget increases the spending caps by another $300 billion to the indifference of most lawmakers.
-All these are signs of future economic contraction and rubber burning brakes for the economy.
+All these are signs of future economic contraction and rubber-burning brakes for the economy.

 The GDP for the last Quarter of 2017 has shrunk and the First Quarter of this year should be watched very closely in the current economic uncertainties.
 However, the overall picture indicates a bloodbath in all financial sectors on the horizon in the United States with the stock market poised to lose at least between 40% to 60% percent.
-The overstretched stock valuation is ready for a somber wakeup call which includes the technology sector that has gone way over the map since the last Dot.com episode of 2000-2002 as many have forgotten and thus invested at any valuation resembling — the Dot.com hysterical level.
+The overstretched stock valuation is ready for a somber wake-up call which includes the technology sector that has gone way over the map since the last Dot.com episode of 2000-2002 as many have forgotten and thus invested at any valuation resembling — the Dot.com hysterical level.
 The consequences will be colossal and as the foreigners own half of the stocks in the US – 40% the Chinese, serious global repercussions shall follow.

 Economic hardship has also already hit severely all the oil-producing countries as it was and continues to be the case with Venezuela and the uprising in Iran that has been the cause of its recent riots.
 Even Saudi Arabia has not been immune to financial hardship.
 The supposed corruption surge by the Crown Prince Mohammed bin Salman(MBS) in Saudi Arabia raising a reported 100 Billion dollars by shaking the wealthy Saudi princes was more a short-term remedy for its severe budget deficit caused by the war in Yemen and falling oil prices than a move to implement socioeconomic reforms.
-In addition, all the emerging markets are also in denial of the growing economic hardship that is quietly heading toward them — notably through the Taper Tantrum reminiscent of 1997-98 occurrence.
-Thus all emerging markets — Latin America, Asian financial markets or even the badly managed Russian economy will be prune to severe punishment — as the rising interest rates in the US and a strong dollar will batter their economies.
+In addition, all the emerging markets are also in denial of the growing economic hardship that is quietly heading toward them — notably through the Taper Tantrum reminiscent of the 1997-98 occurrence.
+Thus all emerging markets — Latin America, Asian financial markets, or even the badly managed Russian economy will be prune to severe punishment — as the rising interest rates in the US and a strong dollar will batter their economies.

 The ripple effect will undoubtedly be global.
-The one element that has been overly exaggerated in a wishful thinking manner to save the day has been the American “overhauled” and oversold tax reform by the Trump administration that was passed without any serious debate or analysis.
+The one element that has been overly exaggerated in a wishful thinking manner to save the day has been the Perverted American “overhauled” and oversold tax reform by the Trump administration that was passed without any serious debate or analysis.
 It has doped the economy in the short run, true, but without any meaningful long-term solution for economic growth and is sure to add further to the Colossal national budget deficit.
 The sugar high effect can only slow down a while longer the agony of the coming crisis for the American policymakers who are desperate for a solution and lost in serious policy confusion.
-The much celebrated Cooperate Tax break will only result in the classical stock buyback instead of re-investment to create jobs and thus will be further suffocating the economy and –accentuating the government budget deficit.
+The much celebrated Cooperate Tax break will only result in the classical stock buyback instead of re-investment to create jobs and thus will further suffocate the economy and –accentuate the government budget deficit.
 In the words of Arthur Buchwald, the humorist who focused on political Satire, “Tax reform is taking the taxes off things that have been taxed in the past and putting taxes on things that haven’t been taxed before.”
 Regardless, another economic sector ready to be stricken again would be the real estate from the already empty Malls, Brick and Mortar, Office buildings and of course overpriced residential homes.
 The For Sale, Lease and Rent signs will be abundant.
 This is already happening as the ” Pending Home Sales” index for signed home sales contracts in the US fell 4.7% to 104.6 in January the lowest since October 2014, and the biggest monthly decline since 2010; and in Southern California, the hotbed of real estate market where the number of requested home appraisals have also fallen by 25 percent.
 The inevitable rise in the interest rates underlined earlier will also affect adversely an already mismanaged, to say the least, Fannie Mae.
 It had the incredible leverage of 912.4x at the end of September 2017 — up from the eye-opening 540.6x of 2016.
 Déjà Vu?
 Tighten your seatbelt for another serious real estate crash that will also affect — the rental properties.
 People or companies who are unable to sell their Homes will dump them on the rental market.
 In short, there is an eerie feeling of 1929 worldwide depression in the air with the continuing underlying economic malaise facing the world that will be radically trimming all sectors of the economy.
 The wolves of Wall Street are all sitting in a circle and waiting for the first blink to start the ugly bloodbath.

 As the stock market opens tomorrow on Monday, February 12, 2018, and going forward – anything goes.
 From the news of a bank collapsing halfway around the world in a country that no one may have heard either the name or still less the bank; to a further collapse of Bitcoin; or a sharp decline in General Electric (GE ) with its most underfunded pension plans among all cooperations.
 The fall of Apple, Facebook or Microsoft stock that is overvalued by at least 20 to 30 percent with another dot.com bubble on the horizon — well overdue and finally an economic analysis ( don’t blame this one ) all can be a triggering event in the psychology of a weak market.
 Thus, the lack of more investors entering into the unwarranted rise in the market will resemble the end of a — pyramid game — that is unable to attract more funds for its Ponzi scheme.